-President Johnson made plans with government authorities for a formal review to honor the troops, hoping such a review might lift the mood of a mourning populace and promote healing.
+President Johnson made plans with government authorities for a formal review to honor the troops, hoping such a review might elevate the mood of a mourning populace and promote healing.

 The Grand Review of the Armies was a military procession and celebration in Washington, D.C. held on 5/23 and 5/24/1865.
 Nearly 145,000 soldiers of the three Union armies, Gen. Meade’s Army of the Potomac, Gen. Sherman’s Army of the Tennessee and Army of Georgia, marched through the streets of Washington through cheering throngs to receive accolades from the grateful and oftentimes weeping crowds, officials, and prominent citizens including President Andrew Johnson.

-Below: G.A.R. cane owned by Jesse F. Poplin from Sandwich, IL
+Below: G.A.R. cane belonging to Jesse F. Poplin from Sandwich, IL

 The cane pictured above and in the two photos below belonged to Jesse F. Poplin from Sandwich, IL, who fought in the Civil War.
 He followed General Sherman to the sea, and took part in the Grand Review in Washington, D.C.
 He belonged to the Army of the Cumberland.
 Per a family member, he may have received this cane in August of 1881, Reunion #6 in Mansfield, OH.
 Poplin attended yearly G.A.R. meetings in St. Louis in the 1870’s and 1880’s.